Jankd90/Databases/docs/Chapter11.md

 ---

 ## Questions 4 — Song of the Year 1964

+Produce a hitparade of the 'Song of the Year 1964'

 > **Scoring:** Position 10 → 1 point Position 9 → 2 points … Position 1 → 10 points